Elizabeth Cady Stanton: The Woman's Bible and views on religion

 The book created a storm of controversy that affected the entire women's rights movement.
 Stanton could not have been surprised, having earlier told an acquaintance, "Well, if we who do see the absurdities of the old superstitions never unveil them to others, how is the world to make any progress in the theologies?
 I am in the sunset of life, and I feel it to be my special mission to tell people what they are not prepared to hear."

 The process of critically examining the text of the Bible, known as historical criticism, was already an established practice in scholarly circles.
 What Stanton did that was new was to scrutinize the Bible from a woman's point of view, basing her findings on the proposition that much of its text reflected not the word of God but prejudice against women during a less civilized age.

 In her book, Stanton explicitly denied much of what was central to traditional Christianity, saying, "I do not believe that any man ever saw or talked with God, I do not believe that God inspired the Mosaic code, or told the historians what they say he did about woman, for all the religions on the face of the earth degrade her, and so long as woman accepts the position that they assign her, her emancipation is impossible."
 In the book's closing words, Stanton expressed the hope for reconstructing "a more rational religion for the nineteenth century, and thus escape all the perplexities of the Jewish mythology as of no more importance than those of the Greek, Persian, and Egyptian."

 At the 1896 NAWSA convention, Rachel Foster Avery, a rising young leader, harshly attacked The Woman's Bible, calling it a "volume with a pretentious title … without either scholarship or literary merit."
 Avery introduced a resolution to distance the organization from Stanton's book.
 Despite Anthony's strong objection that such a move was unnecessary and hurtful, the resolution passed by a vote of 53 to 41.
 Stanton told Anthony that she should resign from her leadership post in protest, but Anthony refused.

-Stanton afterwards grew increasingly alienated from the suffrage movement.
+Stanton afterward grew increasingly alienated from the suffrage movement.
 The incident led many of the younger suffrage leaders to hold Stanton in low regard for the rest of her life.